spottsmorpheus/MorpheusWinAgentTools/README.md

 ## About the Functions

-To list the Functions in this module use the commands above to load the Module and then run the Powershell commanf
+To list the Functions in this module use the commands above to load the Module and then run the Powershell command

 ```
 Get-Command -Module "MorpheusAgentFunctions"